Axelgustavschnurer/Aterbrukskartan/README.md

 ## Changing the database schema

 NOTE: The following instructions are NOT best practice, we are using a dev command to change the production database schema.
 MAKE SURE TO DOWNLOAD A BACKUP OF THE DATABASE BEFORE MAKING ANY CHANGES.
 Either go [here](https://maps.stuns.se/download?demoKey=supersecreturlmaybechangeinthefuture) and download Stories-data, mapItem-data, and Recycle-data or get a proper backup somehow.
-Be careful when restoring from a backup as well, as it might give new IDs to existing data and thus break links between tables.
-(The recommended tool for data import, the SQL Server Import and Export Wizard, will mess up the IDs by default.)
+Be careful when restoring/creating a new database from a backup as well, as it might give new IDs to existing data and thus break links between tables.
+(The recommended tool for data import, the SQL Server Import and Export Wizard, might mess up the IDs by default.)

 In order to change the database schema, make sure you have a shadow database url set up in your `.env` file.